radicalten/TUIMarket-RealMelkor/README.md

 # TUIMarket

-Fetch informations about stocks, currencies, cryptocurrencies in your terminal.
+Fetch informations about stocks, currencies and cryptocurrencies in your terminal.
 The program uses Yahoo Finance api.

 ![pic0](./img/img.png)